mattermost/docs/source/install/install-nginx.rst

 **Introduction**

 NGINX is a popular web server and is responsible for hosting some of the largest and highest-traffic sites on the internet.
-It's more resource-friendly than Apache in most cases and can be used as a web server or reverse proxy.
+It's more resource-friendly than Apache in most cases, and can be used as a web server or reverse proxy.

 **To install NGINX on Ubuntu Server:**